-The Melanoma Research Program has a long history of mentoring, educating and preparing medical professionals for careers in science and medicine.
+The Melanoma and Skin Cancer Research Program has a long history of mentoring, educating and preparing medical professionals for careers in science and medicine.

 Prospective and current students can gain opportunities in melanoma research through lectures, mentored experiences, presentations, and undergraduate and graduate programs, including:

 - Summer Undergraduate Research Fellowship.
-The Summer Undergraduate Research Fellowship provides an opportunity for undergraduates interested in melanoma research to work with established scientists and investigators in the Melanoma Research Program.
+The Summer Undergraduate Research Fellowship (SURF) provides an opportunity for undergraduates interested in melanoma research to work with established scientists and investigators in the Melanoma and Skin Cancer Research Program.